 Do you like fresh parsnip?

-Nope, this time I’m not make a classic coleslaw this time but a freshly grated parsnip slaw with carrots.
+Nope, this time I am not make a classic coleslaw for once but a freshly grated parsnip slaw with carrots.

 You just have to love parsnips!